 Cancer is scary.
 It's confusing and hard.
 It's unsettling and angering.
 Anyone touched by the disease will often carry these emotions.

-In the early days when my daughter first learned about cancer, it was a big scary mean guy.
-He’s not contagious, and she knew I do everything I can to fight him, kick him, hit him and keep him away.
+- In the early days when my daughter first learned about cancer, it was a big, scary mean guy.
+He wasn't contagious, and she knew I do everything I can to fight him, kick him, hit him and keep him away.

 Even though this doesn't make the cancer go away, it does disallow fear to have so much power.

 We've been intentional about repeating the process, one time isn't enough when dealing with emotions, kids and cancer.
 Building a regular "check in" with your kiddo to understand how he/she feels if you're facing cancer can be very helpful.

 #5 - Tap into professional counseling support

 I encourage you to ask you doctors and nurses about this if they've not brought it up.
-If you're insured, your health plan may even include these benefits.
+If you're insured, your health plan may likely include these benefits.

 If you're near a local Gilda's Club, this can be a helpful place for the entire family to go (Noogie Land is awesome for kids).
 American Cancer Society also talks about importance of psychosocial support for families facing cancer.